 The following describes the general service request process.

 Step 1: Raising a Service Request

-Unless otherwise specified in the Service Catalogue, service requests must be raised at Help.intersect.org.au.
+Service requests must be raised via Help.intersect.org.au.

 Step 2: Confirmation

 Help.intersect.org.au will automatically send you an initial email confirming receipt of the Service Request, including a service request ID.
 The Service Request ID should be used in all subsequent communication with us regarding the request.

 Prior to proceeding to fulfilment of a request, we will ensure that approval has been granted from an authorised person within your organisation and all preconditions for the service definition are met.

 For approved Service Requests, we will proceed to implement it as per the process for the requested service.

 For a particular Service Request, unless otherwise stated, we will aim to fulfil it within 5 business days of the request being approved and all required information being supplied allowing us to process it.